 On January 28, 2005, subsequent to the balance sheet date, we completed a private placement offering which raised \$5,047,500 before costs in the form of 9% Convertible Series B Preferred Stock and associated warrants ("Series B Offering").
-The proceeds from the Series B Offering will be used primarily for general corporate purposes including for sales and marketing, research and development, and intellectual property, and also for working capital, investor relations, and capital expenditures.
+The proceeds from the Series B Offering will be used primarily for general corporate purposes including for sales and marketing, research and development, and intellectual property, and also for working capital, investor relations, and capital expenditures

-We anticipate that the funds from the Series B offering will be enough to fund our needs at least through the end of 2005.
-We are now in the process of completing a new operating budget that assumes significant new expenditures as contemplated by the use of proceeds above.
-We are committed to using the Series B proceeds to ensure we maximize the opportunity to achieve sales growth and other objectives that are aimed to ensure the long term value, viability and liquidity of our business.
-Our liquidity will ultimately depend on several factors.
+We anticipate that the funds from the Series B offering will be enough to fund our needs through the end of 2006 by which time we expect to be profitable; however this depends on several factors.
 These factors primarily include (1) whether we can generally achieve revenue growth and the extent to which, if any, that revenue growth improves operating cash flows; (2) our investments in research and development, facilities, marketing, regulatory approvals, and other investments we may determine to make, and (3) the investment in capital equipment and the extent to which it improves cash flow.